Blunk-electronic/ET/doc/schematic.rst

 	This example command searches for a net segment on sheet 1 that crosses the position 80/100 in a zone of 2mm radius.
-It drags the attacked end of the segment by 10/0mm:
+It drags the attacked end of the segment by 10/0mm.

+	If more than one segment has been found in the given zone, then the first of them will be selected.

 	.. code-block::